nasera21/big_bot_description/README.md

   * In order to have the models show up and have the physics work, you need to move the "models used" folder located at: "~/catkin_ws/src/big_bot_description/models\ used/" to the overall "models" folder that was already present in the 'insert tab' which is located at "/usr/share/gazebo-9/models".

     ```sudo mv ~/catkin_ws/src/big_bot_description/models\ used/ /usr/share/gazebo-9/models```

+    *Note: The textures/visuals of the cave models aren't presently working because the links that the code use seem to not be working properly.
+The overall physics of the cave still works, just visually the models will look black and yellow.
 * Press the "insert" option in gazebo
 * If you have everything set up adequately, you should find two objects by the following names under the "models used" folder on the left plane inside gazebo
   * Cave Corner 01 Type B